TOURS * ICONIC BUILDINGS * CANALS * SHOPPING * LEIDSEPLEIN * PLLEK

 8. Cheese Tasting

-Many cheese shops are dotted around the City.
-They have cheese tasting sections which is a great free activity and gives you a chance to try some unusual local cheeses.
+Many cheese shops are dotted around the City and offer cheese tasting sessions.
+This is a free activity and gives you a chance to try some unusual local cheeses.

 9. Dam Square